smotrova/stack-overflow-developer-survey/README.md

 ## Case Study: Predictive Modelling of Developer Compensation

-This case study examines the complex factors that influence global developer salaries using advanced regression techniques on the 2025 Stack Overflow dataset.
-The primary objective is to quantify the predictive power of various demographic indicators—including age, formal education level, professional experience, developer roles, employment, work environment, geographic location, etc. — on annual compensation.
-The study will investigate whether the ‘educational premium’ for traditional degrees still outweighs the growing trend of online certifications.
-It will analyse and predict which demographic factors and industry niches are most predictive of high-income brackets.
-The findings will serve as a data-driven benchmark for students to assess their career prospects and negotiate compensation based on objective global market trends.
+This case study examines the complex factors that influence global developer salaries using advanced regression techniques on the [2025 Stack Overflow](https://survey.stackoverflow.co/) dataset.
+The primary objective is to quantify the predictive power of various indicators — age, formal education level, professional experience, developer roles, employment, work environment, geographic location, etc. — on annual compensation.
+The study will serve as a data-driven benchmark for students to assess their career prospects and negotiate compensation based on objective global market trends.

 ## 9‑Week Project Schedule